Anxiety Therapy in Denver

 The Problem

 Anxiety is the brain’s attempt to take control of unsafe, unfamiliar, or uncontrollable situations.
-It can feel uncontrollable, overwhelming, and just plain annoying.
+Navigating these responses can feel unmanageable, overwhelming, and just plain annoying.

-Negative self-beliefs (e.g., “My friends don’t actually like me;” “I suck at my job”)
+Racing Thoughts: Loops of "What if..." worst-case scenarios, planning for every possible situation, and negative self-beliefs (e.g., "My friends don’t actually like me," or "I suck at my job").

 These symptoms can lead to you avoiding loved ones, having emotional breakdowns, holding yourself back from trying something new, or making mistakes in sport or performing arts.
 It can keep you from experiencing the fullness of life that you want to live.